 What is the difference between productive and unproductive failure?

 Productive failure leads to learning because it is followed by high-quality instruction that resolves the struggle.
-Unproductive failure occurs when a pupil is left to struggle without any eventual explanation.
+Unproductive failure occurs when a learner is left to struggle without any eventual explanation.
 The teacher ensures the failure is a stepping stone to the correct understanding.
 In a Year 3 maths lesson on symmetry, the teacher prevents frustration by acknowledging the difficulty and explaining that the struggle helps their brains grow stronger.

 Is productive failure the same as discovery learning?